NeuroTechX/eeg-notebooks_v0.1/README.rst

 Conventional lab-based EEG research typically uses research-grade (often high-density) EEG devices, dedicated stimulus delivery software and hardware, and dedicated technicians responsible for operating this equipment.
 The price tag for these items can easily extend into hundreds of thousands of dollars, which naturally places major limits on their acquisition and usage.

-In recent years, however, developments in hardware and software technologies are making it possible for many classic EEG cognitive neuroscience experiments to be conducted using a standard laptop/personal computer and a relatively cheap (<$1000) consumer-grade EEG device, with a combined cost of less than 1000 dollars.
-This opens dramatic new possibilities for neurotechnology and cognitive neuroscience education at both the high school and university levels, as well as more ambitious and larger-scale research and clinical applications.
+In recent years, however, developments in hardware and software technologies are making it possible for many classic EEG cognitive neuroscience experiments to be conducted using a standard laptop/personal computer and a relatively cheap consumer-grade EEG device, with a combined minimum cost of less than 1000 dollars.
+This opens dramatic new possibilities for neurotechnology and cognitive neuroscience education at University and High School levels, as well as more ambitious and larger-scale research and clinical applications using large numbers of devices, and/or in more naturalistic (i.e. out-of-the-lab) settings.
 We like to think of this as representing the *democratization of the cognitive neuroscience experiment*.

-The aim of the EEG-Notebooks project is to provide the critical 'glue' that pulls together the various enabling technologies necessary for running and analyzing EEG-based cognitive neuroscience experiments.
-These include:
+The aim of the EEG-Notebooks project is to provide the critical 'glue' that pulls together the various enabling technologies necessary for running these experiments and analyzing the data.
+This includes functionality for

 - streaming data from various relatively new wireless consumer-grade EEG devices
-- visual and auditory stimulus presentation, concurrent with and time-locked to EEG recordings
+- visual and auditory stimulus presentation - specifically that is concurrent with and time-locked to the EEG recordings
 - a growing library of well-documented, ready-to-use, and ready-to-modify experimental designs
 - relevant signal processing, statitical and machine learning analysis functionalities

+A real one-stop-shop!

+For more discussion on these social/scientific/technological contexts and trajectories, a) feel free to get in touch directly (ideally  through the NeuroTechX slack), and b) keep an eye out for the forthcoming eeg-notebooks research paper.

 Documentation